• Skip to primary navigation

 What else can I use buckwheat flour for?

-Lots of things!
+Buckwheat flour is great in many recipes.
 Some of my favorite options are these buckwheat muffins, these 4 ingredient buckwheat crepes, and this buckwheat banana bread.

+This recipe for buckwheat bread uses yeast, so it will rise.
+Judge the rise by volume, not necessarily time.
 It should rise until it's half an inch above the pan's rim, which will take about 30 minutes.
 Pay attention to what it looks like rather than if it's been 30 minutes or not.

 • stack of focaccia bread on a white plate.